Strategic Brief, Decision-Layer Architecture for Agentic AI

 Vector 2

-Scale a deployment and support capability for DSP that covers technical implementation (onboarding, integration, data pipeline setup) and ongoing support through Managed Data Services (MDS).
+Scale a deployment and support capability for CONNECT that covers technical implementation (onboarding, integration, data pipeline setup) and ongoing support through Data Services.
 This is the operational backbone that sustains the data quality clients depend on before and during AI deployment.
-MDS is the function where the combined entity inherits the largest asymmetry: Cherre delivers MDS through partner relationships rather than natively; RealPage owns a native MDS practice via the Hipercept acquisition, running from Bogota.
-Phase 01 work establishes Bogota as the in-house MDS anchor and rationalizes Cherre's partner relationships into a tiered surge and specialty surround.
+Data Services is the function where the combined entity inherits the largest asymmetry: Cherre delivers Data Services through partner relationships rather than natively; RealPage owns a native Data Services practice run from in-house delivery centers in India and the Philippines.
+Phase 01 work integrates the owned delivery centers and Cherre's partner network as a managed delivery portfolio: owned capacity for predictable, repeatable workloads at scale; partners for surge, regional reach, and specialty coverage.
+The mix is actively managed.

 Vector 1, FDE for AI

 Drives adoption and expansion.
-FDEs unlock the Agentic Platform value and pull clients toward higher-value contracts and deeper integrations
+FDEs unlock ALPHA value and pull clients toward higher-value contracts and deeper integrations

 +

 Sustains the data foundation.
-Without clean, managed data flowing through DSP, the Agentic Platform cannot perform and FDE work stalls before it starts
+Without clean, managed data flowing through CONNECT, ALPHA cannot perform and FDE work stalls before it starts

 Building sequence, what gets built first